tzubeli/developer-portal/appToken.md

 ```
 Additional user details can be found in the [console](https://developer.kaltura.com/console/service/user/action/add).
 That ID will be used for granting access, which you can do easily in the KMC.

 1. You'll need to first add entitlements to the category in question by going to Settings > Integration Settings and selecting Add Entitlement.
-You'll be given the option to select one of your existing categories.
-(Edit: comment on privacy context?)
+You'll be given the option to select one of your existing categories and then enter a privacy context label, which will now be the unique name of these entitlements.

 2. If you head back to Content > Categories, when you edit the category, you'll now be able to see the Entitlements tab, where you'll be able to set restrictions on the category, like who can view its entries and their data, and who can publish to the category.
 For cases where only users with the relevant appToken should have access, select Private.